PDTenpas/pdtenpas.github.io/pages/bookmarks/sources.md

 [**Slate Star Codex**](https://slatestarcodex.com/): Welcome to Slate Star Codex, a blog about science, medicine, philosophy, politics, and futurism.

 [**Money Stuff**](https://www.bloomberg.com/opinion/authors/ARbTQlRLRjE/matthew-s-levine): A daily take on Wall Street, finance, companies and other stuff.

-## Big Picture Podcasts

-[**Long Now: Seminars About Long-term Thinking**](http://longnow.org/seminars/podcast/): Explore hundreds of lectures by scientists, historians, artists, entrepreneurs, and more through The Long Now Foundation's award-winning lecture series, curated and hosted by Long Now co-founder Stewart Brand.

-[**Making Sense**](https://samharris.org/podcast/): Join Sam Harris—neuroscientist, philosopher, and best-selling author—as he explores some of the most important questions about the human mind, society, and current events.

-[**Alphachat**](https://podcasts.apple.com/us/podcast/ft-alphachat/id448302257): Alphachat is the conversational podcast about business and economics produced by the Financial Times in New York.

-[**In Our Time**](https://www.bbc.co.uk/programmes/b006qykl): Melvyn Bragg and guests discuss the history of ideas.

-[**The Knowledge Project**](https://fs.blog/the-knowledge-project/): The Knowledge Project Podcast with Shane Parrish helps you master the best of what other people have already figured out.